MechanicalRock/twitter-blurb-generator/module2/index.md

 ### Connecting frontend to our API

-We've updated our backend to stream, however our frontend dosnt know how to interpret the stream.
+We've updated our backend to stream, however our frontend does not know how to interpret the stream.

 Try and do this yourself!